 - 1. Chimneys can often reflect period styles to a high degree.
 Original features should be retained and repaired.
-Necessary replacement should be with "in-kind" materials. - 2.
-New chimneys must be compatible with the design and character of the building and must not damage historic architectural features. - 3.
-Maintenance of chimneys is often poor.
+Necessary replacement should be with in-kind materials. - 2.
+New chimneys should be compatible with the design and historic character of the building. - 3.
+Maintenance of chimneys is often neglected.
 Loose chimney mortar and deteriorated flashing around the base can lead to moisture penetration.
 Proper maintenance is recommended to prevent damage to structural elements around and beneath the chimney.